 VIII.
-GREENHOUSE GAS EMISSIONS Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? $\boxtimes$ b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
-X

-Discussion: The RTP includes goals, policies, and strategies aimed at reducing greenhouse gas emissions in Inyo County.
-RTP projects such as roadway and bridge repairs are necessary to maintain a safe regional transportation system and to prevent deterioration of roadways and bridges which may require costlier repairs in the future.
-Any new roadway facilities proposed will reduce congestion and improve connectivity; thereby potentially reducing idling and greenhouse gas emissions.
-The RTP supports the increase of zero-emission vehicle (ZEV) use within the County, which will reduce greenhouse gas emissions.
-The RTP also includes long-term bicycle and pedestrian improvement projects which will create more bicycle and pedestrian friendly communities and potentially reduce vehicle miles travelled (VMT).
-The RTP also includes public transit elements.
-By expanding alternative forms of transportation, Inyo County is in-line with statewide climate change goals.
-The RTP is a programmatic document and the proposed projects will be reviewed on a project-by-project basis, therefore there is no potential for significant impact.
+GREENHOUSE GAS EMISSIONS Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+X b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+X transportation system and to prevent deterioration of roadways and bridges which may require costlier repairs in the future.
+The RTP supports the increase of zero-emission vehicle (ZEV) use within the County, which will reduce greenhouse gas emissions, particularly through the conversion of the public transit fleet from diesel to ZEV.
+The RTP also includes long-term bicycle and pedestrian improvement projects which will create more bicycle and pedestrian-friendly communities and potentially reduce vehicle miles traveled (VMT).
+The RTP also includes capital improvement projects for the public transit operator in Inyo County.
+By expanding alternative forms of transportation, Inyo County is in line with statewide climate change goals.
+Combined, successful implementation of the above efforts will reduce, not increase, greenhouse gas emissions in Inyo County.